Written by Jane Appleyard,

 Carrying a baby around for 9 months and then having a natural delivery weakens the pelvic floor muscles and the ligaments.
 These ligaments and muscles usually hold your bladder, bowel and womb in a well supported position.
 Pushing for a long time during the second stage of delivery or if you had a large baby also puts this area under strain.

-‘My baby’s 2 months old now and although we’re both exhausted we wanted to get our sex life back to normal.
-The problem is sex really hurts.
+‘My baby is 2 months old now and although we’re both exhausted we wanted to get our sex life back to normal.
+The problem is sex really hurts.’

 Around 78% of women have usually resumed sex three months after delivery.
 It may feel a little ‘different’ at first until your muscles regain their tone but it shouldn’t be painful.
 There are a few reasons why sex can hurt;

 – Tension in your pelvic floor muscles.
-This spasm can occur as a response to pain because of the above 2 problems.
+This spasm can occur as a response to pain because of the two problems above.
 The muscles can become tense in anticipation.
 It may be that you can get so far but then full penetration becomes impossible as the muscles tighten and levels of pain increase.

 This is a more common problem that you would think.
 It’s not really known how many women experience this symptom because it’s embarrassing so we don’t talk about it.
 It could be a bit of a conversation stopper if you brought it up at your mother and toddler group!